johnangrs/johnangrs.github.io/section_1_2.md

 ---
-title: Section 1.2
+title: Ideation discovery session
-parent: Section 1 Title Here
+parent: The first 6 weeks
-has_children: true
+has_children: false
-nav_order: 1
+nav_order: 2
 ---

-# Subsection of section 1
+# Checklist and instructions for Ideation Discovery Session

-Sub section of section 1
+Stay tuned for more instructions to come in Week 3/4